-1.11 Proposed form of price control
+1.12.
+Proposed form of price control

 Barwon Water is proposing a tariff basket methodology as the form of price control for the upcoming regulatory period.
 This methodology allows updates of annual prices by increasing certain prices more than others, provided the average weighted price increase is maintained.
-In addition, to ensure substantial customer impacts do not occur, one particular price cannot be increased more than the overall price increase plus 3 per cent.